gitopedia/gitopedia/Compendium/_incoming/quantum-mechanics.md

 ### Wave-Particle Duality
 Particles such as electrons exhibit both wave-like and particle-like behavior.
 This duality is famously demonstrated in the double-slit experiment.

+### Planck's Quantum Theory

+Max Planck introduced the concept of energy quanta in 1900 to explain blackbody radiation, challenging the classical view of continuous energy distribution.
+This discovery laid the groundwork for quantum mechanics.

 ### Uncertainty Principle
 Formulated by Werner Heisenberg, this principle states that certain pairs of properties, like position and momentum, cannot be precisely measured simultaneously.

 ### Superposition
 A quantum system can exist in multiple states until observed, as illustrated by Schrödinger’s cat thought experiment, which is either alive, dead, or both.

+### Pauli Exclusion Principle

+No two fermions can occupy the same quantum state, explaining atomic structure and the periodic table.

+### Zero-Point Energy

+Even at absolute zero, particles retain energy due to quantum fluctuations, preventing atoms from collapsing.

+### The Born Rule

+Interprets wave functions as probabilities, linking quantum mechanics to observable phenomena.

 ### Quantum Entanglement
 Particles become linked so the state of one affects the other, regardless of distance, a phenomenon Einstein referred to as "spooky action."